The Outreach Program

 The job hunting Program

-Throughout the years, DAKTARI has helped several youth from our career guidance program get employment at local game reserves or even at DAKTARI.
+Throughout the years, DAKTARI has helped several youths from our job hunting program gain employment at local game reserves or even at DAKTARI.

 The Home Stay Program

 When you volunteer with us you will have the opportunity to stay with a family in our local village, The Oaks.
 This is a great way to experience rural African life and culture.

 - It costs R300 per night and includes 3 meals - 100% of this fixed rate goes to the family and provides them with extra income as well as covering the cost of your food etc.

 - You will be sleeping in your own bedroom, inside the family home - clean bedding will be provided by the family.

 - You will use the families toilet and washing facilities - toilets are generally long drop style (hole in the ground with no flush) and you will be given a bowl of clean water to wash with.

 - A maximum of 2 volunteers can stay with a family at the same time - you can stay with a family by yourself or in a pair, but no more than 2 at a time is allowed.

 - You will help the family with their day-to-day routine - you should expect to wake at 4 or 5am and help out with chores and cooking throughout the day.
 See example itinerary below: